 Improving the living conditions of refugees and host communities in eastern Sudan

-Title: Vocational education and training and food security for refugees and host communities in eastern Sudan (Kassala and Gedaref)
+Title: Vocational training and food security for refugees and host communities in eastern Sudan (Kassala and Gedaref)

-The living conditions of host communities and refugees in the states of Kassala and Gedaref are improved.
+The living conditions of host communities and refugees in the states of Kassala and Gedaref have improved.

-This trilateral project is implemented under the auspices of the Intergovernmental Authority on Development (IGAD).
+This trilateral project is being implemented under the auspices of the Intergovernmental Authority on Development (IGAD).